Back to all articles

 What to Do When Insurance Denies a Claim

 Insurance denied your claim?
-Learn the exact steps to appeal a health insurance denial in 2026, from reading the denial letter to external independent review.
+Learn the exact steps to appeal a health insurance denial, from reading the denial letter to external independent review.

 An insurance claim denial can feel overwhelming, especially when you need care or face unexpected costs.
 Many denials are reversible with the right steps and documentation.
-In 2026, insurers must provide clear reasons and appeal rights, giving you a strong path forward.
+Insurers are required to provide clear reasons and appeal rights, which gives you a real path forward.

 This guide explains exactly what to do when your health insurance denies a claim, from understanding the denial to successful resolution.

-Step 1: Read the denial letter and Explanation of Benefits (EOB) thoroughly
+Step 1: Read the denial letter and Explanation of Benefits thoroughly

 Do not ignore the denial.
 Review both the denial letter and your EOB from the insurer.
 The denial letter explains the specific reason and cites plan rules or guidelines.
 The EOB shows how the claim was processed, including the billed amount, allowed amount, what the plan paid, and your responsibility.